hexu1985/Bash.Tutorial/flow_control_using_loops/while_command/README.md

 ### 参考资料:
-- 《The Linux Command Line》: 29.
+- 《The Linux Command Line: A Complete Introduction》: 29.
 Flow Control: Looping with while/until
 - 《Linux Command Line and Shell Scripting Bible》: Chapter 13: More Structured Commands